Armed police make an arrest

 He would not give his name nor any further details but is asking police at the cordon about two children he says are at the address.

-A police spokeswoman confirmed roadblocks had been set up between Huatoki St and Tarahua Rd after officers were alerted to reports of a dispute just after 6am.
+A police spokeswoman confirmed roadblocks had been set up between Huatoki St and Tarahua Rd after officers were alerted to reports of a dispute.

-Police were advising motorists and commuters to avoid the area and asking residents within the cordon to remain inside until they were contacted by police.
+Police advised motorists and commuters to avoid the area and asked residents within the cordon to remain inside until they were contacted by police.

+Robert Mateer, who lives opposite the house police surrounded, said it wasn't the first time police had been called to the address.

+He said there had been an argument at the house on Friday and they heard shouting on a regular basis.

 More to come.